 Save it and you’re ready to start email marketing!

-I personally use the Mailmunch plugin for WordPress, it allows you to create forms, landing pages, and more to connect right to your lists.
+I used to use the Mailmunch plugin for WordPress, it allows you to create forms, landing pages, and more to connect right to your lists.

 It will save you from manually sending them and opens up the opportunity for easier split testing.